Jessi (musician)

-Jessica Ho (born December 17, 1988), better known by her stage name Jessi, is an American rapper, singer, and entertainer based in South Korea.
-She was born in New York, raised in New Jersey, and moved to South Korea at the age of 15.
+Jessica Ho (born December 17, 1988), better known by her stage name Jessi, is an American rapper and singer based in South Korea.
+She was born in New York and raised in New Jersey.
+She moved to South Korea at the age of 15.

-Jessi originally debuted in South Korea in 2005 and temporarily was part of the hip hop group Uptown in 2006.
-After a brief hiatus, she returned to music as part of the hip-hop trio Lucky J and as a soloist under YMC Entertainment until the group's disbandment in 2016.
-Following the end of her contract with YMC, she later moved to Psy's record label P Nation in 2019 as the first artist signed under the label, where she continued her solo career until her departure from the label in 2022.
+Jessi originally debuted in South Korea in 2005 and briefly joined the hip hop group Uptown in 2006.
+After a hiatus, she returned to music as part of the hip-hop trio Lucky J and as a soloist under YMC Entertainment, until the group's disbandment in 2016.
+She then signed with Psy's record label P Nation in 2019 as its first artist, where she continued her solo career until her departure from the label in 2022.
 Several of her solo and collaborative singles have been commercially successful, with five Top 10 entries in the Gaon Digital Chart, including her highest-charting solo single "Nunu Nana" and the chart-topping single "Don't Touch Me" as part of the Refund Sisters.

 Jessi is a prominent presence in Korean variety programs.
 She achieved mainstream popularity as part of the first season of Mnet hip hop competition show Unpretty Rapstar, where she placed second.
 She also served as a judge in competition shows High School Rapper and Cap-teen, as well as a host in her own YouTube talk show with SBS, Jessi's Showterview.
 She is also notable for her regular appearances in programs with comedian Yoo Jae-suk, such as guest appearances in Running Man and Hangout with Yoo, as well as being a series regular in Sixth Sense.

 Career

 2005–2014: Early career and Lucky J

 Jessi made her debut with single album Get Up in 2005.
-In 2006 the hip hop group Uptown featured her in their album Testimony, replacing their original vocalist Yoon Mi-rae.
+In 2006, the hip hop group Uptown featured her in their album Testimony, replacing their original vocalist Yoon Mi-rae.
 Jessi's second single album, entitled "The Rebirth", was released in January 2009.
 After the release, she took a break from music, and left Korea to return to America.

 In 2014, after a 5-year hiatus, Jessi returned as a member of hip-hop trio Lucky J with rapper J'Kyun and vocalist J-Yo.
 Lucky J debuted with the digital single "Can You Hear Me" under YMC Entertainment in July of that year.